-Antitrust and competition issues in India are governed by the Competition Act 2002.
-The Competition Act 2002 was enacted by the Indian parliament in December 2002 and received the assent of the president of India in January 2003.
-The Competition Act 2002 was subsequently amended by the Competition (Amendment) Act 2007 and the Competition (Amendment) Act 2009.
-The Competition Act 2002, as amended, prohibits anti-competitive agreements and abuse of a dominant position, and regulates combinations.
+Antitrust and competition issues in India are governed by the Competition Act 2002 (Competition Act).
+The Competition Act was enacted by the Indian parliament in December 2002 and received the assent of the president of India in January 2003.
+The Competition Act prohibits anti-competitive agreements and abuse of a dominant position, and regulates combinations.
 The Competition Act also promotes competition advocacy.
 The provisions relating to anti-competitive agreements and abuse of a dominant position and other related provisions of the Competition Act were enforced with effect from 20 May 2009 (see the notification dated 15 May 2009).
 The provisions relating to regulation of combinations came into force on 1 June 2011 (see the notification dated 4 March 2011).

-The Competition Act prohibits an enterprise or a person from entering into any agreement in respect of production, supply, distribution, storage, acquisition or control of goods, or provision of services, that causes or is likely to cause an appreciable adverse effect on competition in India and provides such anti-competitive agreements to be void.
+The Competition Act prohibits an enterprise or a person from entering into any agreement in respect of production, supply, distribution, storage, acquisition or control of goods, or provision of services, that causes or is likely to cause an appreciable adverse effect on competition in the relevant market in India and provides such anti-competitive agreements to be void.

 Horizontal agreements entered into between enterprises or associations of enterprises, or persons or associations of persons or enterprises (including cartels), are presumed to have an adverse effect on competition and are considered to be per se illegal if they: